 What is the TEACH ACT?

 Signed by President George W. Bush on November 2, 2002, the Technology, Education, and Copyright Harmonization (TEACH) Act was the product of discussion and negotiation among academic institutions, publishers, library organizations and Congress.
 It provides additional copyright exceptions for use of certain materials in distance learning, subject as well to certain compliance obligations necessary to avail oneself of the exceptions.
 For example, in order to avail itself of the TEACH Act, an institution must have implemented a reasonable copyright compliance policy.
-More information about the TEACH Act can be found here.

 What is Creative Commons?